 Harrison Ford says he was distracted when he flew over plane

-In this December 10, 2015 file photo, Harrison Ford greets fans during a Star Wars fan event in Sydney, Australia.
-Ford told an air traffic controller he was distracted and concerned about turbulence from another aircraft when he mistakenly landed his small plane on a taxiway at a Southern California airport in Feb.
-2017.
+Harrison Ford told an air traffic controller he was distracted and concerned about turbulence from another aircraft when he mistakenly landed his small plane on a taxiway at a California airport last month.
+An audio recording of Ford's conversation about the Feb.
+13 incident was released Friday by the Federal Aviation Administration.

 |Title